Report an incident

 • Is personal or sensitive personal data at risk?

-If you wish to report a phishing or other malicious email, please forward the message to phishing@infosec.ox.ac.uk and tell us whether or not you:
+If you wish to report a phishing or other malicious email, please forward the message to phishing@infosec.ox.ac.uk.

 Please note that the suspect phishing reporting service cannot respond to reports of spam messages or other forms of unsolicited email.